tarsius/moody/README.md

   that `:underline` and `:overline` are the same color or are both `undefined`.
 If defined, then the line color should be different from the `:background` colors of both `mode-line` and `default`.
+The same rules apply to `mode-line-inactive`.
-Do the same for `mode-line-inactive`.
-The line colors of `mode-line` and `mode-line-inactive` do not have to be identical.
+  The line colors of `mode-line' and `mode-line-inactive` do not necessarily have to be identical.
 For example:

   ```lisp
   (use-package solarized-theme